 A system can be architecturally programmed to learn to a greater or lesser extent.
 Learning is a response to changes in the environment.
 A system that is designed for a point in time (e.g. the date of occupancy, or a release date) may resist later efforts for improvement.
-A system design to learn over time will generally meet essential initial wants and needs, and then enables adaptation in resource to emergent wants and needs following a long period of engagement.
+A system can alternatively be designed to learn over time, by generally meeting essential initial wants and needs, and then enabling adaptation in resource to emergent wants and needs following a long period of engagement.
 The capacity to learn can be associated with the degree of teleology or ateleology.

-The insight into teleological and ateleological approaches was developed in information systems, and is suitable for philosophical reapplication in describing the processes associated with built environments, through an appreciation of systems thinking.
+An insight into teleological and ateleological approaches was developed in information systems.
+It is suitable for philosophical reapplication in describing the processes associated with built environments, through an appreciation of systems thinking.